frostnova335-ai/test7/README.md

     FROM base
     GROUP BY 1
 ),
-outer_ring AS (
+-- Outer ring = only the 3 categories (no "Escalated") outer_ring AS (
     SELECT category, COUNT(*)::numeric AS cnt
     FROM base
     GROUP BY 1
-)
+    HAVING category IN ('Not Escalated', 'In Scope Escalated', 'Out of Scope Escalated') )
--- Final output for sunburst
+-- Final output
 SELECT
     category,
     ROUND((cnt * 100.0 / t.total_count)::numeric, 2) AS percentage,